an1mehacker/SR-Economy-Simulator/README.md

 # Features
 - Buy from multiple Producers and trade goods at different prices and sell them with your bought items
-- Producers come in 3 types: Interstellar (multiple markets), Enteprise and Individual.
+- Producers come in 3 types: Interstellar (multiple markets), Enterprise and Individual.
 Smaller producers have greater price variation but lower supply
-- Search for profitable trades and travel to other markets to gain money
+- Search potential trades and travel to other markets to make profitable trades
 - Prices reflect Supply and Demand Law determined by the Market's Equilibrium and Current Supply quantities.
 - Selling prices approach buying prices to incentivize selling when supply is low
 - Internal Supply - 75% of the equilibrium amount is reserved only for the market, to avoid a player induced deficit
-- Passage of Time - Prices rise and fall over time towards a new price when supply is affected, fluctuate over time and grow to reflect a rising inflation
+- Passage of Time - Quantities and prices change over time based on market conditions and a growing inflation
 - Delayed Self-balancing market - over time buying will add equal demand to selling and vice versa when at a surplus
 - Bracketed Pricing - Prices recalculate after reaching critical breakpoints to avoid being rewarded for flooding a market
 - Realistic Price fluctuations based on the global market conditions and volatility speeds that are different for each trade good